 After speaking about the racism he has faced throughout his life, Anas established the Scottish Parliament’s Cross-Party Group on Tackling Islamophobia and has led a campaign against hatred and intolerance.

 Anas led Labour’s positive campaign for Scotland’s future in the UK – United With Labour – in the run-up to the 2014 referendum, and in 2020 was appointed the party’s constitution spokesperson.
 He is a proud member of the GMB MSP Group and the Co-operative Party.

 Outside of parliament, he has worked on a number of charitable projects, founding Glasgow Cares and serving as voluntary president of the Sarwar Foundation.
-He arranged for ambulances to travel the Greek island of Lesbos to support Syrian refugees, runs an annual a toybank to provide Christmas gifts for children who would otherwise receive nothing, and has supported projects for homeless people in Glasgow.
+He arranged for ambulances to travel the Greek island of Lesbos to support Syrian refugees, runs an annual toybank to provide Christmas gifts for children who would otherwise receive nothing, and has supported projects for homeless people in Glasgow.

 Our party’s history was founded on the strength of the Scottish people – and that is where its future lies too.

-We must capture the spirit of Keir Hardie who founded our movement.
-Of Donald Dewar, who turned the dream of devolution into a reality.
-And Gordon Brown, who led our nation’s fight against the scandal of child poverty.
+We must capture the spirit of Keir Hardie, who founded our movement, of Donald Dewar, who turned the dream of devolution into a reality, and Gordon Brown, who led our nation’s fight against the scandal of child poverty.

 A country united by what we have in common; not what divides us.